PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning

 \subsection{Cut-Mix Augmentation}

-Cut-Mix and its related data augmentations present a simple way to improve visual recognition performance, including object detection \cite{Ghiasi_2021_CVPR}, self-supervised representation learning~\cite{han2022cropmix}, image classification \cite{Yun_2019_ICCV}, and anomaly detection \cite{Li_2021_CVPR}.
-For example, Cut-Paste-and-Learn \cite{Dwibedi_2017_ICCV} proposes to cut foreground object instances and paste them on diverse background images to synthesize object detection training images with bounding box labels.
-Copy-Paste \cite{Ghiasi_2021_CVPR} shows that applying random scale jittering on two random training images can significantly benefit training instance segmentation models.
-CutMix \cite{Yun_2019_ICCV} cuts a rectangular image patch from an image and pastes it at a random location of another image.
-CutPaste \cite{Li_2021_CVPR} cuts an image patch and pastes it at a random location of the same image, producing spatial irregularities to estimate real defects.
-Inspired by the methods for image domain data augmentation, recent papers \cite{harris2020fmix, lee2021regularization, zhang2022pointcutmix} have extended CutMix \cite{Yun_2019_ICCV} to the point cloud domain for regular closed-set recognition tasks.
+Cut-Mix and its related data augmentations offer a straightforward approach to enhancing visual recognition performance, including object detection~\cite{Ghiasi_2021_CVPR}, self-supervised representation learning~\cite{han2022you}, image classification~\cite{Yun_2019_ICCV}, and anomaly detection~\cite{Li_2021_CVPR}.
+For example, Cut-Paste-and-Learn~\cite{Dwibedi_2017_ICCV} proposes cutting foreground object instances and pasting them onto diverse background images to synthesize object detection training images with bounding box labels.
+Copy-Paste~\cite{Ghiasi_2021_CVPR} demonstrates that applying random scale jittering to two randomly selected training images can significantly benefit training instance segmentation models.
+CutMix~\cite{Yun_2019_ICCV} cuts a rectangular image patch from an image and pastes it at a random location of another image.
+CutPaste~\cite{Li_2021_CVPR} cuts an image patch and pastes it at a random location of the same image, producing spatial irregularities to estimate real defects.
 In open-set recognition, data augmentations are used to generate samples that simulate the presence of out-of-distribution classes during training.
 This can help the model learn more robust features that are less specific to the known classes and more generalizable to new or unseen classes.
-For example, \cite{neal2018open} introduces the counterfactual image generation augmentation which generates examples that are close to the training set examples yet do not belong to any training category using generative adversarial networks.
-Different from the existing works mentioned above, we present a Cut-and-Mix mechanism as a pioneering approach targeting open-set point cloud {learning}.
-Particularly, our proposed mechanism simulates the {out-of-distribution} data and enhances the models' capability of identifying the unknown data via a learnable module. {Additionally, we propose learning an Unknown-Point Estimator module to exploit the point cloud’s feature context for discriminating the known and unknown data.}
+For example, \cite{neal2018open} introduces counterfactual image generation augmentation, which generates examples that are close to training set examples yet do not belong to any of the training categories, using generative adversarial networks.
+Unlike the existing works mentioned above, we present the Cut-and-Mix mechanism targeting open-set point cloud learning.
+Our proposed mechanism is the first to simulate out-of-distribution point cloud data by rotating and translating existing points.